juciandro/cursogit/README.md

 #BasicGit

-This repository will implement some exercises of DevOps and Cloud Architecture couse on PErseu Project.
+This repository will implement some exercises of DevOps and Cloud Architecture couse on Perseu Project.